 This is a highly efficient and deadly martial art.
 If practiced regularly it can help to improve your chances of successful self defence.

-Terry Furuzawa, is a 3rd Dan ranked SSKA instructor of second generation Japanese heritage.
+Terry Furuzawa is a 3rd Dan black belt SSKA certified instructor of second generation Japanese heritage.
 Terry first pursued an interest in Shorin-ryu Karate whilst at university before an academic move took him to Kyokushin Karate.
 After an extended hiatus, his return to karate was with the local Shotokan club in Sunbury-on-Thames where he has been training for the past 10 years.
 His other experience includes advanced level Goju-ryu karate and Japanese jujitsu.

 "I find Karate fantastically rewarding with the continual challenge to progress this practical life skill.
 The more effort you put in, the greater the benefit to your fitness, health and the enjoyment you get from training."